ux-talk-tokyo/ux-talk-tokyo/docs/_posts/2019-12-10-lars-rosengren-and-karen-vazquez.md

 Talking of Shows, HBO’s Silicon Valley is back and parodies the tech world brilliantly.
 First five seasons are on JP Amazon Prime
 [Silicon Valley on HBO](https://www.hbo.com/silicon-valley)

-Talking of satire, would you know this was a joke?[Fibery site](https://fibery.io/freedom)
+Talking of satire, would you know this was a joke?
+[Fibery site](https://fibery.io/freedom)

 Protopie is now going full on collaboration! https://blog.protopie.io/protopie-for-teams-collaborate-more-efficiently-prototype-better-together-176be696351e